timwiles/timwiles.github.io/README.md

 In Eastern Uganda, many women and schoolgirls can go for months without access to sanitary products of any kind.

-When given a little training and equipment, we are showing that women in Eastern Uganda are capable of educating their communities in reproductive health issues, and even manufacturing their own sanitary products in a safe, sustainable manner.
+When given a little training and equipment, we are showing that women in Eastern Uganda are capable of manufacturing their own sanitary products in a safe, sustainable manner.

-This development work could not come at a better time for this area - The strict coronavirus lockdown in Uganda has led to many losing their jobs.

 [**More on this sub-project**](end-period-poverty/index.md)